oneapi-src/oneMKL/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) for more information.

-If all contribution guidelines are included in this section, the CONTRIBUTING.md file can be skipped.

 ## License

-Distributed under the LICENSE TYPE license.
+    Distributed under the Apache license 2.0.
 See [LICENSE](LICENSE) for more information.

 ---